 How do I improve my golf swing, golf swing basics, compact golf swing, golf swing technique, good golf swing tips, proper golf swing, correct golf swing, how to get the perfect golf swing.

-Entering this title into Google returns no longtail keyword suggestions at all, and most of the indexed entries are for songs and YouTube videos.
-For fiction books, the best chance of discoverability comes with hunting down theme-specific keywords and categories when publishing.
+Entering this title into Google returns no longtail keyword suggestions, and most indexed entries are for songs and YouTube videos.

-On top of this, the longtail keywords that Google suggested will help in returning results for similar or related questions.
+On top of this, the longtail keywords that Google suggests will help in returning results for similar or related questions.